radu9120/radu9120/README.md

 # 👋 Hi I'm Dumitru
-<br>I'm a Digital Craftsman.
+<br> A Digital Craftsman.
 Instead of traditional tools, I use code and design programs.
 Just as an artist carefully paints each stroke, I put effort into every line of code and every design decision.
 I value details and always aim to produce top-notch digital work.
-Every project I tackle, I aim to make it the best it can be.
+In every project I tackle, I aim to make it the best it can be.
 Cheers!

 ## 🌐 Socials: